Understanding Car Warranties & Insurance in the Philippines

 Warranties are typically included when you purchase your car, but knowing what happens when they expire is essential.

-• Warranty Services: Some warranties require you to service your car at specific dealerships.
-Ensure you factor in these services' potential higher cost than your local mechanic.
+- Warranty Services: Some warranties require you to service your car at specific dealerships.
+Ensure you factor in the potential higher cost of these services compared to your local mechanic.

 Budgeting for Car Insurance Premiums